 COMPOSITION AND MATERIALS

 I'm a big fan of the "Hudson River School" painters, because of this I have been trying to develop similar skills in landscape painting.
-This painting was based on a cloud scene that my wife took and a picture from the wetcanvas.com reference library that was used for the field and trees.
+The clouds in this scene are from a photograph that my wife took and a picture from the wetcanvas.com reference library for the field and trees.
 I felt this was a good composition for me to work with.

 I switched from Winsor & Newton 'Winton' to Winsor & Newton 'Artist Oil Color' ...Big difference in colors, mixing and the way the paint goes onto the canvas.
-I found that I like the better oil paints vs the student grade paints.
-I limited myself to a 6 color pallet (see below) and I used NO mediums, the paint was straight out of the tubes.
-The green of choice was "sap green" mixed with "titanium white" or "ivory black", added to this was a little "Raw Umber" or "Raw sienna" to add some earthy tones.
+I found that I like better oil paints vs. student grade paints.
+I limited myself to a six-color pallet (see below), and I used NO mediums, the paint was straight out of the tubes.
+The green of choice was "sap green" mixed with "titanium white" or "ivory black," added to this was a little "Raw Umber" or "Raw sienna" to add some earthy tones.
 At times I added the sap green straight onto the canvas in the grass running across the middle of the painting.
-Of course it had blended a little as I was painting wet on wet.
-I put about 25 hours into this painting spread over 5 days - about 5 hours a day, including prep and cleanup each day.
+Of course, it had blended a little as I was painting wet on wet.
+I put about 25 hours into this painting spread over five days - about 5 hours a day, including prep and clean up each day.
 Also worth mentioning is that I painted sitting under a 60 watt light bulb with not much natural outside light shining on the canvas as I worked.